 August 11, 2015

-Sentinel Dome to Taft Point
+Sentinel Dome and Taft Point Loop, Yosemite National Park

-Total distance: 5 miles
+Total distance walked: 5 miles

 How fun seeing Yosemite through the eyes of someone who hasn’t been.
 What a fun day.
 Hoping Yosemite gets rain and more rain this year.
 But even still the photos are beautiful.